Juan-Jones/earnonlinemoney/content/blog/sell-on-shopify.md

 You can find numerous [Shopify Apps]({{< relref "shopify-apps" >}}) that can enhance your store’s functionality.
 Here are some must-have apps:

 * B2C Dropshipping: For dropshipping products directly to customers use [Oberlo](https://www.oberlo.com/).
-* C2B Dropshipping: If you want to collect and display customer reviews exploroe Yotpo.
+* C2B Dropshipping: If you want to collect and display customer reviews explore Yotpo.
 * B2B Dropshipping: [Klaviyo](https://www.klaviyo.com/) is for advanced email marketing automation.

 ### Scale Your Shopify Business